 There's often a live band in the evening, adding to the sociable atmosphere.

-The small spa is tucked away towards the back of the hotel amongst the trees.
+The small spa is tucked away toward the back of the hotel among the trees.
 They have two single treatment rooms with a separate outdoor shower area as well as one double room.
 The therapists are trained in Bali and offer a range of Balinese and traditional massages as well as manicures and pedicures.